evaristoc/reversing/_posts/2023-10-28-a-perlin-flow-field-with-canvas-shaders-and-threejs-02.markdown

 The uniform that will be important for Darryl's code is the **time** uniform.
 It will set the pace of the advance of the color of the pixels along the gradient of the noise function.

 Having the corresponding uniforms and the shaders allow for the construction of the Three.js's shader Material instance, named **shaderMaterial** in the code.
-The shader material is defined a few lines before the instantiation of the plane geometry and right after the uniforms.

 <div class="codetable-wrap" style="width:auto; overflow-x: auto;">
 <table>